 It is the College's policy to take account of ethical and other issues of social responsibility and the values of the Collegiate University when taking investment decisions.
-This includes working to address climate change as one of the biggest challenges humanity has ever faced.
-The College's approach to each asset class is as follows.
+This includes working to address climate change as one of the biggest challenges humanity has ever faced and targeting net zero for St Catharine's College by 2040 The College has the ambition to achieve net zero greenhouse gas emissions from its financial investments by 2040 and from its property investments by 2050.